Wander (1974 video game)

 For a long time, the original files had been kept in an archived email by one of Langston's friends.
 The files now exist on GitHub.

 Gameplay

 Wander is both a text adventure game and a tool for creating interactive fiction; it describes itself as "a tool for writing non-deterministic fantasy stories".
 The game comes with one such story, named "a3", along with instructions for authors to write their own stories that the game can parse.
 The game is entirely text based, with the player entering commands such as "north" or "kick machine" in order to progress.
 The player also has an inventory, which stores objects that they have collected in a game for use.

 Plot

-In the story included with the game, the player takes the role as a First Under-secretary to the Ambassador for an organisation called Corps Diplomatique Terrestrienne (CDT).
-Sent by Mr. Magnan to the mysterious country Aldebaran III, the player's mission to prevent up uprising against Terran nationals in a limited time.
+In the story included with the game, the player takes the role of First Under-secretary to the Ambassador for an organization called Corps Diplomatique Terrestrienne (CDT).
+Sent by Mr. Magnan to the mysterious country Aldebaran III, the player's mission is to prevent an uprising against Terran nationals in a limited time.